Andrea Arnold

-Andrea Arnold, OBE (born 5 April 1961) is an English filmmaker and former actor.
+Andrea Patricia Arnold OBE (born 5 April 1961) is an English filmmaker and former actress.
 She won an Academy Award for her short film Wasp in 2005.
-Her feature films include Red Road (2006), Fish Tank (2009), and American Honey (2016), all of which have won the Jury Prize at the Cannes Film Festival.
-Arnold has also directed four episodes of the Amazon Prime Video series Transparent, as well as all seven episodes of the second season of the HBO series Big Little Lies.
-Her documentary Cow premiered at the 2021 Cannes Film Festival and played at the 2021 Telluride Film Festival.
+Her feature films include Red Road (2006), Fish Tank (2009) and American Honey (2016), all of which have won the Jury Prize at the Cannes Film Festival, while her first documentary feature Cow premiered at the 2021 Cannes Film Festival.

+Arnold's television work includes directing the second season of the HBO series Big Little Lies, and four episodes each of the Amazon Prime Video series Transparent and I Love Dick.

-Early life
+Early life and education

-Arnold was born in Dartford, Kent, the eldest of four children.
+Andrea Patricia Arnold was born on 5 April 1961 in Dartford, Kent, the eldest of four children.
 She was born when her mother was only 16 years old and her father was 17, and they separated when she was very young.
 Growing up on a council estate, she spent her youth days constantly exploring the "chalk pits, fields, woods and motorways" of Dartford.
 Her mother had to bring up all four children alone, which is reminiscent of the narrative in Arnold's third short film, Wasp.
-When asked if the story is in any way autobiographical, Arnold replies "I grew up in a working class family, so I guess you could say I write from what I know."

 As a young girl, she was writing dark stories about human experience.
 In an interview, Arnold speaks about how when she was 10 years old, she wrote her first play that expressed her "horror" of the slave trade, and a few years later while studying for a dance GCSE, she made a performance piece; "I took quotes from The Diary of Anne Frank and read them aloud as I moved around the room.
 All the other kids would just bung on some pop music and dance.
 I remember the examiners sitting there looking at me, perplexed."
 Arnold left school when she was 16, when she was drawn to becoming an actor.
 When Arnold was 18 years old she began working as a host and actor for a children's TV show called No. 73.
 She worked in TV for the next 10 years while continually writing on the side.
 Arnold realized she could turn her stories into films so she studied at the American Film Institute of Los Angeles, where she gained experience in the film industry.
 In explaining why she moved from London to study film in the U.S. she states, "I felt my lack of education and accent always held me back in the eyes of the gatekeepers".

 After finishing her studies and returning to Britain she had her daughter, Coral, and began making short films for TV.